DaetwylerStephan/multi-scale-image-analysis/docs/HopkinsStatistics.rst

 .. image:: images/fileselection.png

+As an output, an Excel file (lowResResults.xlsx) is generated with all the results of the random permutations (n=350) of positions used to calculate the Hopkins statistics.

 Test data for cell shape feature analysis
 =========================================

-Test data is available for the cell shape feature analysis on Synapse in the folder Code_Example_Datasets/Exemplary_ShapeFeatureAnalysis:
+Test data is available for the Hopkins statistics analysis on Synapse in the folder Code_Example_Datasets/Exemplary_HopkinsDataset:

 LINK

-It contains a folder to a collection of cells from two timepoints.
+It contains a folder to a single timepoint containing the positions of macrophages in a zebrafish xenograft model and the approximation to the fish volume.